josherfey/EmailPrioritizationClassifier/README.md

 Three models were considered: logistic regression, random forest, and catboost.
 Given the simple nature of training data, logistic regression performed well enough and was chosen for its simplicity.
 We can evaluate later to swicth to more complex model as we get more features and labeled real world data

 ## Interacting with model
-Included is a streamlet UI to test new email strings or bulk evaluate emails.
+Included is a Streamlit UI to test new email strings or bulk evaluate emails.
 Notebook training and evaluating model can be found in notebook folder (prioritize_emails.ipynb)

 ## Improving Performance with Active Learning